SpinaCMS/Spina/docs/v2/advanced/1_create_custom_parts.md

 ```

 *In this simplified example we make the content method do a query and return a Movie record.
 Beware of N+1 queries if you go this route.
 Generally, the more you store directly in JSON, the better your performance.*

+*Any `ActiveRecord::RecordNotFound` Exception will be displayed as 404, which may be happening when using `Movie.find (movie_id)` if movie_id is nil or not found in Database.
+You should consider using `Movie.find_by (id: movie_id)`, which will not throw an Error but return nil if movie_id is nil or not found in Database.*

 ## Step 2.
 Create a view for page editing